blockchain-etl/blockchain-terraform-deployment/ops.md

 Common issues are lack of resource quotas such as IPs and SSD quota.
 You should see corresponding messages in `kubectl ... describe ...` commands above.
 Visit [GCP console](https://console.cloud.google.com/iam-admin/quotas) to send quota increase request in this case.
 Another possible option is resource decrease.
-See [readme](README.md#deploy-cryptonodes-via-helmfile) to decrease disk resources f.e.
+See [readme](README.md#deploy-cryptonodes-via-helmfile) to decrease f.e. disk resources.

-Sometimes you may want to remove all cryptonodes with all the data and start from clean cluster.
+Sometimes you may want to remove all cryptonodes with all the data and start from clean k8s cluster.
 Use these commands to cleanup
 ```bash
 cd "$PROJECT_ROOT/deploy/chains"
 helmfile -e demo destroy